Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG (Alban): For some mice, the middle button doesn't work all the time.
 - BUG #57 (Alban): The drag and drop of file is not working under Mono 2.10
 - BUG #58 (Alban): The cancel of the edition with the right click mouse button doesn't work under Mono
+- REFACTORING (Alban): In the part XML, promote the <LDraw><PreferredHeight> to normal part properties, and use it to set the default Altitude of parts
+- REFACTORING (Alban): The two buttons to raise and lower parts in the toolbar should probably change the Altitude of the parts for a brick layer (that's what the users may expect)

 Bug fixed in 1.9.0.0:
 - NEW FEATURE (Alban): The window to edit the general info has been moved to a tab next to the layer list, including the edition of the map background color